-Keeping it simple: Essential hair and beauty tips for superyacht crew
+Essential hair and beauty products for superyacht crew

-Crew have a million and one tasks to do on board a superyacht, and it’s safe to say that both time and space are something of a luxury not always afforded.
-So Yachting Pages has put together a guide for stewardesses on a few essentials for maintaining a fuss-free hair and beauty regime on board.
+Crew have a-million-and-one tasks to do on board a superyacht, and it’s safe to say that both time and space are something of a luxury not always afforded.
+So Yachting Pages has put together a guide for stewardesses with a few essentials for maintaining a fuss-free hair and beauty regime on board.

 Hassle-free hair for superyacht stews

 The general rule of thumb for how to wear your hair as yacht crew is to keep it pulled back and tied up - especially if it’s particularly long.
 However, if you get bored of the standard ponytail there are a huge variety of hairstyle hacks online with easy-to-follow tutorials, whether that’s on Pinterest, YouTube, or specialised blogs.

 If you’re not sure where to start, take a look at our Eight Quick and Simple Hairstyles for Superyacht Stews, or check out our Hair & Beauty hacks Pinterest board, or our Hair & Beauty hacks YouTube playlist.

 When working on a superyacht, it’s safe to say you won’t always have time to give your hair that bit of TLC, which is where dry shampoo can be your best friend.
 A quick spray into the roots can not only refresh hair between washes, it can also give it a bit of volume ready for a night out after a long charter.
 Don’t rely on dry shampoo too often however, as overuse can lead to your scalp becoming dry.

 A quick tip: Instead of just spraying dry shampoo into the roots as you’re getting ready, spray it on to your hair the night before so the shampoo will work into your hair while you sleep.